phwl/elec3607-lab/labs/lab2-i2c/README.md

-# Lab 3 - Si5351 Clock Generator
+# Lab 3 - Si5351 Clock Generator Construction

-This lab involves testing the Si5351 (which has an i2c interface).
+This lab involves soldering the remaining components on the ELEC3607-SDRv2 printed circuit board and programming the Si5351 to test your handiwork.
+This is a 2 week experiment and we will mark both parts together after 2 weeks.

-## 1. Introduction
+## 1. Soldering (Week 1)
+Identify the missing components on the PCB and from the schematic diagram, understand what they do.
+Find the data sheets for the components and identify the orientation that they should be placed.
+Write all of this information in your lab book (including where to find the data sheet).

+Solder the remaining components to your PCB.
+Think about how to test that they have been soldered correctly and are working properly using only a multimeter and oscilloscope.

+## 2. Si5351 Programming (Week 2)
-### 1.1 Raspberry Pi Configuration
+### 2.1 Raspberry Pi Configuration
 First you need to enable the RPi i2c port.
 You do this by running
 ```raspi-config```, select ```Interface Options``` and then
 select ```I2C```.
 This loads the i2c driver into the kernel.